 There are many online programs for reactive dogs.
 They offer flexible learning and include videos, support, and a structured plan.
 They’re great for busy owners or those who learn better at home.

-How can I evaluate my dog’s reactive behavior before starting training?
+How can I evaluate my dog’s reactive behaviour before starting training?

 How long does it typically take to see progress with reactive dog training?

 How fast dogs improve varies, but big changes can happen in 3 to 6 months with regular training.
 Be patient and focus on small steps.
-Remember, changing a dog’s behavior takes time.
+Remember, changing a dog’s behaviour takes time.

 What are some daily exercises I can implement to help my reactive dog?